The future of our rivers are at a crossroads, and we need your help.

 Right now, the government is asking Territorians for their thoughts on this plan – this is our opportunity to tell them that our rivers shouldn’t be put at risk.

-Territorians know that our rivers stretch far beyond the bank – the floodplains and tributaries that feed into major rivers are just as much a part of the river itself, and vital to their health.
+We all know that our rivers stretch far beyond the bank – and the floodplains that feed them are just as much a part of the river itself, and vital to their health.
 Top End river systems rely on big wet season rains and floods to sustain them throughout the year.
 This floodplain runoff supports an incredible diversity of unique plants, fish, birds, and other wildlife.

 It’s vital we get this right from the start.
-That means strengthened protections for our rivers and floodplains, no extra water to be taken from these systems beyond current levels, and a guarantee to Territorians that our floodplains will remain healthy for our future.
+That means strengthened protections for rivers and floodplains, no extra water to be taken, and a guarantee that rivers and floodplains will remain healthy.

 Send a message to:

 - Hon.
-Michael Gunner – NT Chief Minister
+Natasha Fyles – NT Chief Minister

 - Hon.
 Nicole Manison – NT Deputy Chief Minister

 - Hon.
-Eva Lawler – NT Environment Minister
+Lauren Moss – NT Environment Minister